Chaos theory: Applications

 Although chaos theory was born from observing weather patterns, it has become applicable to a variety of other situations.
 Some areas benefiting from chaos theory today are geology, mathematics, biology, computer science, economics, engineering, finance, meteorology, philosophy, anthropology, physics, politics, population dynamics, and robotics.
 A few categories are listed below with examples, but this is by no means a comprehensive list as new applications are appearing.

 Cryptography

 Chaos theory has been used for many years in cryptography.
 In the past few decades, chaos and nonlinear dynamics have been used in the design of hundreds of cryptographic primitives.
 These algorithms include image encryption algorithms, hash functions, secure pseudo-random number generators, stream ciphers, watermarking, and steganography.
 The majority of these algorithms are based on uni-modal chaotic maps and a big portion of these algorithms use the control parameters and the initial condition of the chaotic maps as their keys.
 From a wider perspective, without loss of generality, the similarities between the chaotic maps and the cryptographic systems is the main motivation for the design of chaos based cryptographic algorithms.
 One type of encryption, secret key or symmetric key, relies on diffusion and confusion, which is modeled well by chaos theory.
-Another type of computing, DNA computing, when paired with chaos theory, offers a way to encrypt images and other information.
-Many of the DNA-Chaos cryptographic algorithms are proven to be either not secure, or the technique applied is suggested to be not efficient.